 Decision 2: Native, Web or Hybrid?

 It’s difficult to separate decisions No. 1 and 2.
 While you’re considering which platform, you’re no doubt also weighing the options about how that app will be built.
 If you’re new to app development, it’s important first to understand that while an iPhone user and an Android user both open up Instagram and use it similarly, the two apps are built differently.
+Or better yet, speak to a mobile developer from Vecro Tech to assimilate all data that you might deem worthy.

 Here are the definitions of what we mean along with some pros and cons for each: